-Named the "Outstanding Student" by the Barowsky School of Business (BSB) for the 2020-21 academic year, Marissa Vang '21 plans to enter BSB's new Master of Science in Business Analytics (MSBA) program this fall, but not before adding another summer internship to her impressive resume.
+Named the "Outstanding Student" by the Barowsky School of Business (BSB) for the 2020-21 academic year, Marissa Vang '21 has entered BSB's new Master of Science in Business Analytics (MSBA) program this fall, but not before adding another summer internship to her impressive resume.

-Marissa has secured a summertime position as a global tax intern at Tanium, a cybersecurity and systems management company based in Kirkland, WA.
-She is grateful for the support she has received from BSB, which in April earned AACSB accreditation.
+Marissa last summer secured a position as a global tax intern at Tanium, a cybersecurity and systems management company based in Kirkland, WA.
+That internship in August 2021 evolved into a full-time job as an analyst at Tanium.
+Looking back now, she is grateful for the support she has received from BSB, which in April 2021 earned AACSB accreditation.

 “As a 4+1 MBA student, this is what I had initially wanted to pursue at Dominican since my first year.
 However, after giving it more thought about the skills I have and the demand from the workforce as well as the impact it would make on my career, I decided that the new MSBA would be a better fit for me,” says Marissa, who, at Dominican’s virtual commencement on May 15, was named the recipient of the Veritas Cup, given annually to the undergraduate most considered “a friend of the class.”